-Designated Non-Financial Businesses & Professions: Loopholes
+Designated Non-Financial Businesses and Professions (DNFBPs): Loopholes

-DNFBPs & Shortcomings
+DNFBPs and Shortcomings

-In India, Real Estate, including sectors involved in dealing with precious metals and stones, falls under the category of Designated Non-Financial Businesses and Professions (DNFBPs), characterised by a lack of transparency.
-Negotiating the complex Anti-Money Laundering (AML) and Countering Financing of Terrorism (CFT) regulations in India proves challenging for DNFBPs, particularly due to linguistic differences, leading to a lack of awareness about their obligations in these domains.
-The high-end real estate sector, spanning the nation, has become a focal point for fraud, unauthorised money pooling, illicit money stashing, price manipulation, and incorrect valuation, contributing significantly to widespread money laundering.
-According to the Enforcement Directorate (ED), the real estate sector accounts for 35% of reported money laundering cases.
+In India, real estate, including sectors involved in dealing with precious metals and stones, falls under the category of Designated Non-Financial Businesses and Professions (DNFBPs), characterised by a lack of transparency.
+Negotiating the complex AML and CFT regulations in India proves challenging for DNFBPs, particularly due to linguistic differences, leading to a lack of awareness about their obligations in these domains.
+The high-end real estate sector, spanning the nation, has become a focal point for fraud, unauthorised money pooling, illicit money stashing, price manipulation, and incorrect valuation, contributing significantly to widespread money-laundering.
+According to the Enforcement Directorate (ED), the real estate sector accounts for 35 percent of reported money-laundering cases.
 Despite its rapid growth, an accurate estimate of real estate agents in India remains elusive.
 Many DNFBPs, especially small businesses, lack the necessary resources and expertise for implementing effective AML and CFT controls, exacerbated by limited supervision, resulting in compliance and enforcement gaps.
-The Indian real estate market, valued at USD 263.37 billion in the current year, is projected to witness a

-Compound Annual Growth Rate exceeding 20.51% through the forecast period until 2028.
+The Indian real estate market, valued at \$263.37 billion in the current year, is projected to witness a Compound Annual Growth Rate exceeding 20.51 percent through the forecast period until 2028.